 By 1992, the word was out.
-Studio execs were wowed by the rushes of THE CROW.
-The teaser trailers and clips were generating a very favorable response from all who saw them.
-THE CROW was originally an independent, vanity created comic book by writer and artist, James O'Barr.
-Made as a cathartic way of dealing with the murder of O'Barr's girlfriend.
+Studio execs were wowed by rushes of THE CROW.
+The teaser trailers and clips were generating a favorable response from all who saw them.
+THE CROW was originally an independent, vanity created comic book by writer and artist, James O'Barr, eventually created as a cathartic way of James' dealing with the death of his fiancée, Beverly (murdered by a drunk driver).
 THE CROW was his avenging angel who would find and bring to justice the ones who destroyed his life and the life of his love.

-The tragedy struck so many people hard - many of whom had never seen a Brandon Lee movie. yet they were charmed by the enthusiastic, self-effacing guy on TV who seemed to want, so sincerely, to honor his father's memory, make his Mother, Linda Lee, proud, and to do right by James O'Barr: whose CROW character was both a labor of love and one of deep, bitter heartache and loss.
+The tragedy struck so many people hard - many of whom had never seen a Brandon Lee movie, yet they were charmed by the enthusiastic, self-effacing guy on TV who seemed to want, so sincerely, to honor his father's memory; make his Mother Linda Lee, proud, and do right by James O'Barr: whose CROW character was both a labor of love and one of deep, bitter heartache and loss.

 Outside he makes another discovery.
 That a street child, Sarah (Rochelle Davis) unrelated to either person, was in their care.
 Shelley's last words to Sergeant Albrecht before she's put in the ambulance is, "Take care of Sarah."

 One year later, Sarah puts flowers on the graves of Shelley and Eric.
 A crow watches.